brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 - Pretty certain I screwed up the USB connection by routing it all the way over to the other side of the board.
 What I should have done is stuck with a surface mount USB micro B connector, kept the traces short, and moved the connector near the RP2040.
 Specifically I'm thinking next to the lower left ground terminal.
+- LTC7871 SDO pin requires an external pull up resistor (open drain output).
+Missed that line in the datasheet.
+- Control of the RUN pin is entirely incorrect.
+Needs to be a single mosfet that pulls the RUN line low while an external resistor pulls it high to 5V.
+Default 5V pull up NOT on the V5 LTC Pin because that doesn't turn on until the RUN pin is high.

 # Assembly Steps (Worked Well)
 - There was so much thermal mass with the copper pours that I needed a hot plate to do all the initial placement and rework.
 Was truly beautiful.
 Next